jeff024/msa-project1-AI-Advanced-Analytics/README.md

 #### How to set up
 - Install Python 3.6: https://www.python.org/downloads/release/python-360/
-- All other dependencies can be downloaded by `pip3 something`
+- All other dependencies can be downloaded by `pip3 install something`

 ### DataSet
 This project used the Dataset downloaded from "https://archive.ics.uci.edu/ml/datasets/Spambase" which refers to sample Project 3 in MSA project AI & Advanced Analysis (A ML model to identify emails are spam or not)